About our research agenda

 • The impact of Aboriginal perspectives on policy development

 Here Jason Ardler puts the case for co-developed policy.
 Following a long period of too much government policy and too little community involvement in policy implementation, a new relationship must express local voices, two-way responsibility and accountability.
 In carefully plotting the course to the publication of OCHRE, Ardler’s analysis highlights the potential of the co-production of policies and goals to achieve outcomes that ‘walk the talk’ of self-determination.
 With an acceptance that policies have not worked in the past, the voices of Aboriginal peoples must guide us towards a more hopeful future.

 Our areas of research inquiry

-Our agenda is wide-ranging and seeks answers to new questions about the relationship between First Peoples and their lands and languages, the cultural
+Our agenda is wide-ranging and seeks answers to new questions about the relationship between First Peoples and their lands and languages,

 For the next six years we will focus on eight areas identified as priorities by Aboriginal communities:

 - How might conversations about land justice and land access be advanced?